jortage/jort.link/README.md

 ## Running
 Edit config.example.json to match your setup.
 Then, run the JAR with Java 17.
-You'll likely want to run it behind a reverse proxy to handle TLS, and maybe a caching CDN like bunny.net to reduce origin request volume.
+You'll likely want to run it behind a reverse proxy to handle TLS.